 One of Leicester Square's key features are its huge cinemas.
-Dotted around the square you will find a grand total of three cinemas, with more in the surrounding area.
-They are arguable London's most well-known and important cinemas, showcasing many of the UK premieres for big blockbuster films.
-If it is your first time in a London cinema you will be impressed by the size of the auditoriums - the screens are huge and the cinemas can sometimes seat up to 1700 people.
+Dotted around the square, you will find a grand total of three cinemas, with more in the surrounding area.
+They are arguably London's most well-known and important cinemas, showcasing many of the UK premieres for big blockbuster films.
+If it is your first time in a London cinema you will be impressed by the size of the auditoriums - the screens are huge, and the cinemas can sometimes seat up to 1700 people.
 But do remember that ticket prices reflect the impressive facilities - entrance generally costs more than in a normal cinema (see below for more information on prices).

 This page will provide you with a full guide to the cinemas in Leicester Square.
 There are listings with addresses, opening times, contact details and official websites for the Odeon, Vue and Empire cinemas on Leicester Square.
-There is also a map of Leicester Square showing the location of each cinema, photos on the cinema and advice on how to find out about attending Leicester Square premieres.

 Leicester Square has three main cinemas - the Odeon, Vue and Empire.
 Here you will find listings for each cinema with links to the official websites so that you can find out what films are showing and at what times during your visit.

 The Odeon in Leicester Square has a total of six screens.
 The largest screen has seating for 1683 people.

 For details on the different ticket options and the prices of the tickets check the Leicester Square Odeon Official Website.

 Website: Official Odeon Website tickets page